Camping Coffee Box

 - Travel camping bag

 Friends of The Boundary Waters is partnering with SK Coffee to deliver the essential camping coffee experience and raise funds for a critical mission to preserve our nation's most visited Wilderness.
-This box includes everything needed for two people on a 5 day canoeing trip.
+This box includes everything needed for two people on a 5 day canoeing trip: coffee for weeks, equipment for a lifetime.
 It was crafted through our experience making countless cups of coffee in the BWCA and maximizes quality while minimizing weight/volume.
 The assumption is that the buyer has a way to filter and boil water.

 The story of the Boundary Waters is the story of individuals coming together to protect this unique place.
 It wasn't always a wilderness.
 At one time, most of the Boundary Waters had been logged and exploited for its natural resources.
 A few recognized the unique beauty of this land.
 But to become wild again, the Boundary Waters needed people.
 It needed friends to fight for it.
 To stay wild, the Boundary Waters needs you.
 Though the Boundary Waters is officially protected, it faces numerous threats.
 It needs people like you to help preserve it and keep it wild.
 Since 1976 the Friends of the Boundary Waters Wilderness has been a leading voice for the ongoing protection, preservation and restoration of the Boundary Waters Canoe Area Wilderness.